GB3 Championship: History

-The series will co-headline seven of eight rounds with the British GT Championship.

-The BRDC British Formula Three Championship notably does not use a FIA Formula 3 car, instead using a car based on the Formula 4 specification that is elevated to the pace of F3 cars.
-The car is designed by Italian manufacturer Tatuus to the F3 safety regulations including side impact panels, front and rear carbon impact structures, wheel tethers and extractable seat.
-British engine and electronics manufacturer Cosworth provides the engine and related control electronics for the FA-016.
-The car also uses a unique Sadev limited slip differential.

-The cars are around the same pace as the previous FIA F3 specification car used prior to the series folding in 2014.

-The FIA have previously been stringent with assigning of national F3 status.
-The Euroformula Open Championship had to drop the F3 moniker due to it using an old specification Dallara F312 Formula 3 car and low specification engine that did not meet the standards set by the FIA's single-seater commission.
-The granting of the national F3 status to the Tatuus-Cosworth highlights the pace of the car in relation to the FIA's other formula specifications.

-BRDC British F3 morphed out of the BRDC F4 category, which ran for three seasons before the new car was introduced.

-The F4 name was operated by the 750 Motor Club before being awarded to MotorSport Vision.
+The predecessor of the GB3 Championship was the Formula 4 racing series operated by the 750 Motor Club.
+The series was awarded to MotorSport Vision from the 2013 season.
 Under the BRDC F4 moniker, British driver Jake Hughes was the first champion of the series in 2013, driving for Lanan Racing.
 The championship top three of Hughes, vice-champion Seb Morris and Charlie Robertson were all finalists in that year's McLaren Autosport BRDC Award.

 In 2014, George Russell was crowned champion following a dramatic victory in the season finale at Snetterton.
 Russell beat his Lanan Racing teammate Arjun Maini by just three points and went on to win the 2014 McLaren Autosport BRDC Award later in the year.

 Will Palmer was crowned the 2015, champion after a dominant campaign in which he took 12 victories from the 24 races.
 His HHC Motorsport teammate Harri Newey finished as runner-up, with Palmer subsequently named as the winner of the McLaren Autosport BRDC Award in December.